 All blocks/buildings adjacent to Trafalgar Road require mandatory central air conditioning and a warning clause.
-This includes all high-rise buildings proposed to be constructed within Block 78 to Block 82, inclusive.
+This includes all buildings proposed to be constructed within mid-rise Block 77 and high-rise Blocks 78 to 81, inclusive.

 Additional blocks/units/buildings require forced air heating systems sized to accommodate central air conditioning at a later date if noise becomes a concern.
 Table 3 and Figure 2 show the central air conditioning requirements.